 The ACSM yearly meeting and abstracts begin today.
 Here is our entry for those who don't have access.
 I would like to thank both Laurent and Thomas for their assistance, guidance and cleaning up all my mistakes.

 What is the significance of this work?
 Mainly that the DFA a1 based HRVT aerobic threshold relationship holds even in a non athletic, cardiac population with coronary disease and heart failure (most on beta blockers).
-So for those out there getting cardiac rehab ans/or on beta blockade, the info to date on this subject appears valid.
+So for those out there getting cardiac rehab and/or on beta blockade, the info to date on this method appears valid.

 Aerobic threshold identification in a cardiac disease population based on correlation properties of heart rate variability

 Bruce Rogers, University of Central Florida, Laurent Mourot, University of Bourgogne Franche-Comté, Besançon, France, Thomas Gronwald, MSH Medical School Hamburg